bensheldon/good_job/README.md

 <% end %>
 ```

 As a second example, you may wish to show a link to a log aggregator next to each job execution.
-You can do this by creating a partial at `app/views/good_job/jobs/_custom_execution_details.html.erb` with the following content:
+You can do this by adding the following to `app/views/good_job/jobs/_custom_execution_details.html.erb`:

 ```erb
 <%# file: app/views/good_job/jobs/_custom_execution_details.html.erb %>